owncloud-archive/documentation/admin_manual/enterprise/external_storage/windows-network-drive_configuration.rst

 There are several things you should know about this serializer:

 - The generated file contains the encrypted passwords for accessing the backend.
 This is necessary in order to avoid re-fetching the user information, when next accessing the storages.
-- The generated file is intended to be readable and writeable **only** for the web server user.
+- The generated file is intended to be readable and writable **only** for the web server user.
 Other users shouldn't have access to this file.
 Do not manually edit the file.
 You can remove the file if it contains obsolete information.

 Usage Recommendations
 ~~~~~~~~~~~~~~~~~~~~~